kulinichevgeny/the-loop-project/README.md

 ## About

-This is the THE LOOP - Brand clothes online shop.
-Made with HTML, Pug and Sass.
+THE LOOP - Brand Clothes Online Shop Landing Page.
+Made with HTML, Pug(Jade) and Sass.
 Enjoy!

 ## Questions?